 Over $4.2 million dollars has been put right back into the community of Western New York thanks to the Decorators’ Show House fundraisers.
 Dozens of non-profits have reaped the rewards of funds raised during this biennial event.

-After the final amount of money that is determined a Show House has raised, that dollar figure is released to the public and organizations are invited to apply to receive the funds.
+After the final amount of money that is determined a Show House has raised, that dollar figure is released to the public, and organizations are invited to apply to receive the funds.
 Through a rigorous review process, a Junior League committee selects the final candidates to present to the whole of the Junior League.
 A vote then takes place to determine the proceeds recipient.

-The Junior League of Buffalo received 46 applications from nonprofit organizations located throughout Western New York.
-Following an extensive interview process, two organizations emerged as finalists and were presented to the general membership on Tuesday, April 17 as they pitched their project’s impact and financial need.
+The Junior League of Buffalo received 21 applications from nonprofit organizations located throughout Western New York.
+Following an extensive interview process, two organizations emerged as finalists and were presented to the general membership on Tuesday, October 20th as they pitched their project’s impact and financial need.

+Since 1981, the Decorators’ Show House has raised more than $4.2 million for Western New York nonprofit organizations.
 In addition to the grants distributed from Show House proceeds, the Junior League of Buffalo also provides thousands of dollars in community assistance grants and scholarships annually.